Despite all the technology in the modern digital camera, the basics of photography have remained largely unchanged. Your camera still has:

 - Once you have the composition right, press the shutter button down all the way to take the picture.

 There’s no golden rule here.
 Either manual or auto-focusing can give you first-rate results in most settings.
 Even so there are a few occasions when you might find it easier to switch to manual focusing.
-For instance:
+For instance, when you:

-- When you take a close-up shot of a person, manual focusing will enable you to keep their eyes in perfect focus.
+- take a close-up shot of a person, manual focusing will enable you to keep their eyes in perfect focus.

-- When you shoot through glass or wire mesh fencing, your camera can easily get confused on where to focus.
+- shoot through glass or wire mesh fencing, your camera can easily get confused on where to focus.

-- When you shoot fast moving subjects, such as a racing car, birds in flight, aircraft, or running animals, you stand a better chance of getting a clear subject with manual focus.
+- shoot fast moving subjects, such as a racing car, birds in flight, aircraft, or running animals, you stand a better chance of getting a clear subject with manual focus.

 Shutter speed is the length of time the shutter remains open when taking a photograph.
 In other words the time that your image sensor ‘sees’ the scene you’re attempting to capture.
 Along with the aperture of the lens (called the f-number), it determines the amount of light that reaches the sensor.